First date conversations can be rough; here are some softballs.

 - "What's your favorite thing about yourself, non-physically**?"

-Under no circumstances should you ask if you sat in some gum, and then expose yourself.
+In virtually no circumstance should you ask if you sat in some gum and then expose yourself.

-*Note: If I had a nickel for every time I heard "breasts," I would have more money than I do now.
+**Note: Specify non-physical, if I had a nickel for every time I heard "breasts," I would have more money than I do now.